yguitton/training-material/topics/galaxy-interface/tutorials/galaxy-intro-jupyter/tutorial.md

 ## Start your first notebook

-Now that we are ready to start exploring JupyterLab, and open a python Notebook.
+Now that we are ready to start exploring JupyterLab, let's open a python Notebook.
 There will be one pre-opened notebook available in the file browser on the left side called **ipython_galaxy_notebook.ipynb**.
-But we will open a new Jupyter notebook, select a kernel and give it a name.
+For this training, however, we will open a new Jupyter notebook, select a kernel and give it a name.

 > <hands-on-title>Start a notebook</hands-on-title>
 >